Contributing¶

 Always update documentation when making changes:

-changelog.md: Add a bullet point describing what changed (new features, bug fixes, behavior changes), not why.
-Keep entries concise and actionable.
-Justifications and rationale belong in documentation (docs/, code comments), not in the changelog.docs/: When this repo has adocs/tree, update the relevant page when adding or modifying workflow jobs, CLI commands, or configuration options.
+changelog.md: One bullet per user-facing change, describing what changed (features, fixes, behavior changes), not how it was built or why.
+See § Changelog entry length; rationale belongs indocs/, code comments, the commit message, or the PR body, never the changelog.docs/: When this repo has adocs/tree, update the relevant page when adding or modifying workflow jobs, CLI commands, or configuration options.

 Do not mention in the changelog:

-Test updates that follow mechanically from a behavior change.
-Adjusting fixtures, snapshots, parametrize cases, or assertions to match a bumped dependency or renamed symbol is implicit: don’t list it.
-Only mention structural test work: a new harness, a new fixture mechanism, switching
+Mechanical test updates following a behavior change.
+Adjusting fixtures, snapshots, parametrize cases, or assertions to match a bumped dependency or renamed symbol is implicit.
+Only mention structural test work: a new harness or fixture mechanism, switching

 Documentation sync (upstream maintainers)¶